MehmetAyaz35/assignment01-MehmetAyaz/README.md

 This test suite utilizes Faker.js to generate randomized test data, ensuring the robustness and variability of test cases.
 For example, client names, emails, and telephone numbers are all randomly generated.

 ## Environment Management with dotenv
-We use the .env file to manage environment variables, such as BASE_URL, USERNAME, and PASSWORD.
+I use the .env file to manage environment variables, such as BASE_URL, USERNAME, and PASSWORD.
 Ensure you define your environment variables correctly before running the tests.

 Example .env File
 ```bash